 - Catch Surf in its license of certain trademarks and copyrights to True Axis, for use in its video game, True Surf.

-- Odonate Therapeutics, NaNotics and other clients with various service agreements, supply agreements, cloud services agreements, quality agreements, and other commercial agreements.
+- Cogent Biosciences, Heron Therapeutics, Rain Therapeutics, Eureka Therapeutics, Exelixis, Zivo Bioscience, and other clients with various services arrangements, manufacturing and supply agreements, licenses, and other commercial agreements.

 Representative Royalty Financing Transactions